What programs and degrees does CMES offer?

 Master's (AM) in Regional Studies—Middle East: A two-year program that awards a terminal master’s degree in Regional Studies—Middle East.
 Students complete sixteen courses, including four semesters of instruction in a Middle Eastern language.
 Students have the option of writing a thesis.

-Joint PhD Programs in Middle Eastern Studies: CMES offers three joint PhD programs in Middle Eastern Studies and Anthropology, History, or History of Art & Architecture.
+Joint PhD Programs in Middle Eastern Studies: CMES offers three joint PhD programs in Middle Eastern Studies and Anthropology, History, or History of Art and Architecture.
 In addition to coursework and comprehensive exams, PhD students develop a high proficiency in at least one Middle Eastern language and complete a dissertation based on original research.

 When is the application deadline for CMES AM and PhD programs?